ministryofjustice/hmpps-connect-dps-shared-items-package/readme/components/alertFlag/alert-flag.md

 {% endfor %}
 ```

-If alerts of type `AlertsServiceAlert` are passed in to `dpsSharedItems.alertFlags.getAlertFlagLabelsForAlerts` and contain an `alertUuid` then these will be added to the `alertIds` array of the returned `AlertFlagLabel` which can be used by the frontend javascript to populate the popups.
+If alerts of type `AlertsServiceAlert` are passed in to `getAlertFlagLabelsForAlerts` and contain an `alertUuid` then these will be added to the `alertIds` array of the returned `AlertFlagLabel` which can be used by the frontend javascript to populate the popups.
 E.g.

 ```javascript
 {% for alert in alerts %}